ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

 Sketch
 *******

-In PyGeometry, a :class:`Sketch() <ansys.geometry.core.sketch>` is a class used to build 2D basic shape elements.
-This class contains two fundamental constructs:
+In PyGeometry, the :class:`sketch <ansys.geometry.core.sketch>` subpackage provides for building 2D basic shapes.
+Shapes consist of two fundamental constructs:

-* Edges: A connection between two or more 2D points along a particular path.
-Edges represents open shapes such as arcs and lines.
+* **Edge**: A connection between two or more 2D points along a particular path.
+An edge represents an open shape such as an arc or line.
-* Faces: A set of edges that enclose a surface representing a closed shape such as a circle or triangle.
+* **Face**: A set of edges that enclose a surface.
+A face represents a closed shape such as a circle or triangle.

-To initialize the sketch, first you can specify the :class:`Plane() <ansys.geometry.core.math.plane>` class, which represents a plane in space from which other PyGeometry objects can be located.
+To initialize a sketch, you first specify the :class:`Plane() <ansys.geometry.core.math.plane>` class, which represents the plane in space from which other PyGeometry objects can be located.

-You can initialize the sketch with this code:
+This code shows how to initialize a sketch:

 .. code:: python